-Summary: The coronavirus has caused unprecedented job loss over the past few months.
-But June marked a solid growth in job gains and drop in unemployment rates, despite the ongoing pandemic.
+The coronavirus has caused unprecedented job loss over the past few months.
+But even though the summer saw major spikes in jobs being added, November saw a slowdown in job growth.

-Non-agricultural payroll spiked by 4.8 million jobs last month, the highest number recorded since this type of data started to be recorded back in 1939.
+Non-agricultural payroll spiked by 4.8 million jobs in June, the highest number recorded since this type of data started to be recorded back in 1939.
 After an unprecedented plummet of over 20 million payrolls in April, May jumped back, and June came back even stronger.

 That said, the economic outlook is still uncertain as new infections continue and the end is nowhere in sight just yet.
-Speculation of second and third waves also impact the full reopening of the economy, which could have further impacts on the labor market.
+Speculation of more waves also impact the full reopening of the economy, which could have further impacts on the labor market.

 Meanwhile, mortgage rates continue to decline.
-As of the first week of July, the 30-year fixed rate mortgage rate sits at 3.03%, according to Freddie Mac, and the 15-year fixed rate mortgage has dropped to 2.51%.
+As of the middle of December 2020, the 30-year fixed rate mortgage rate sits at 2.67%, according to Freddie Mac, and the 15-year fixed rate mortgage has dropped to 2.21%.
 The 30-year rate has dropped to an all-time low a handful of times already this year.
-Experts suggest they could dip below the 3% mark at some point before the end of 2020.
+Experts suggest they will remain under the 3% mark through the end of 2020.

 The weaker-than-expected data has moved Wall Street investors away from stock markets in favor of the relative safety of bond markets, a market which includes the one for mortgage-backed bonds.
 When mortgage-backed bonds are in demand like this, it helps to push down mortgage rates nationwide.